Loc: Bahia Tortugas

 Start: 8:20 End: 16:15

-Maria and her crew from the sea food restaurant where we had the birthday dinner were waving us good bye from their balcony.
+Maria and her crew from the seafood restaurant where we had the birthday dinner were waving us goodbye from their balcony.
 We launched just from there as it was the closest beach spot from our hostel to carry down our gear.
-W e were well rested and eager to make distance today.
+We were well rested and eager to make distance today.
 The forecast was 1,40 m seas and winds around 15 knots northerlies.
 So all good!

-Jacket off, jacket on again, jacket off again – and then music on for a power session with nice surf swell!
-I had fixed my download problems on my phone and had all songs available again.
+Jacket off, jacket on again, jacket off again – and the music on for a power session with nice surf swell!
+I had fixed my download problems on my phone and had all the songs available again.
 The first time now, I was using an external waterproof blue tooth speaker and not my phone speaker only.
 That was working well for my co-paddler!
 He could properly hear everything – when we were staying reasonable close together.
 Our boats were freshly heavy loaded, and Fylkir carried most of the water…so we could stay together most of the time.

-I got a compliment from my man, as he dubbed my surfing to music “gracious and effortless”…thanks, my love…years of open ocean surfing with a heavy kayak…you’re on he best way to get there soon!
+I got a compliment from my man, as he dubbed my surfing to music “gracious and effortless”…thanks, my love…years of open ocean surfing with a heavy kayak…you’re on the best way to get there soon!
 And then *I* will see only your broad shoulders from behind…

 In one bay, it seems like the whales loved our music, as they were spouting everywhere again.
 Gracious dolphins added to the show, plus the odd sea lions.
-The wind breezed up, and after a point where we saw our first sea lion colony, it was time to relax and to witch off.
+The wind breezed up, and after a point where we saw our first sea lion colony, it was time to relax and to switch off.
 Great workout!

 So it was.
-We could relax again, and found a bunch of open beaches which looked even possible to land.
+We could relax again and found a bunch of open beaches which looked even possible to land.
 We passed Puerto Escondido, a cute small protected landing harbor where even a boa was afloat.
 We were aiming for Puerto Nuevo, which had an inviting beach before the village.
 But it was only 14.30 h, and we had nothing to suffer when the conditions calmed out again.
 We passed also the possible village landing, which looked actually not all that inviting from our distance with a breaking reef.
 We would have to enter probably from behind.

 Our goal was another nameless village landing about 5 km further along the coast.
-Also there was an inviting beach before, but we liked to check the village landing and would turn back if that one was not very protected.
-I approached it carefully, but decided the swell was too high to land safely in the bay with many rocks and a concrete ramp.
+Also, there was an inviting beach before, but we liked to check the village landing and would turn back if that one was not very protected.
+I approached it carefully but decided the swell was too high to land safely in the bay with many rocks and a concrete ramp.

-I secured my kayak, and waved Fylkir in.
+I secured my kayak and waved Fylkir in.
 First a bit more back south, then in a diagonal line to my spot.
 When it was calmer, he got closer, and I saw the lull for him to sprint in and waved frantically.
 Fylkir reacted prompt and came safely in.
 All good!
 We better had to quickly unload and get the kayaks up to the rocks before the running up tide would trash them up there.